Chicago Firefighter Shot Driver In Road Rage Attack After Chase In Andersonville, Prosecutors Say

 The chase ended when the Jeep spun out, hitting another car while attempting a three-point turn, prosecutors said.

-That’s when Kassim hopped out his SUV, drew his gun and approached the driver’s side window of the Jeep, prosecutors said.
+That’s when Kassim hopped out of his SUV, drew his gun and approached the driver’s side window of the Jeep, prosecutors said.
 He threatened to shoot, and “within a second of that statement,” shot the victim once in his jaw, prosecutors said.

 Kassim’s gun jammed, and he was arrested at the scene, where he was identified as the shooter by the sole passenger in the Jeep, prosecutors said.
 Kassim has a valid gun permit and concealed carry license, prosecutors said.
 Police seized the gun when he was arrested, officials said.